Cannon Street station: Original structure

 Upon its opening Cannon Street station was a stopping point for all services to and from Charing Cross, including boat trains to Continental Europe.
 A shuttle service between the two stations ran every 20 minutes and became a popular way of travelling between the City and the West End.
 However, the opening of the District Railway as far as Blackfriars caused traffic to decline, and its extension to Mansion House the following year reduced it further.
-The SER's route could not compete with the Underground, which was more direct and reliable, but suburban traffic to Cannon Street remained popular, and the bridge was widened to 120 ft in the late 1880s, allowing ten tracks with sidings.
+The SER's route could not compete with the Underground, which was more direct and reliable, but suburban traffic to Cannon Street remained significant, and the bridge was widened to 120 ft in the late 1880s, allowing ten tracks with sidings.
 The rebuilt bridge was opened on 13 February 1892.
 The signal boxes outside the station were upgraded the following year.

 The SER merged with the LC&DR in 1899 to form the South Eastern and Chatham Railway (SECR).
 The following year, the station was earmarked for part-time closures as it relied primarily on business travel, but this was rejected.
 A further proposal was a monorail running between London Bridge and Cannon Street, at an estimated cost of £100,000; this was also abandoned.
 The London and Southwestern Railway (LSWR) became interested in using Cannon Street as a terminus, as it would allow a connection between Waterloo and the City.